September 23, 2021

-Oakland is a small town of about 2,500 people just west of Winter Garden Florida.
+Oakland, Florida is a small town of about 3,193 people located just west of Winter Garden.

-Oakland began to boom when the Orange Belt Railroad came through town in the 1880's.
-The biggest shareholder in that railroad was Peter Demens, who ended up running the railroad to St. Petersburg.
+Oakland began to boom when the Orange Belt Railroad came through town in the 1880s to serve the booming citrus industry.

 Then along came a fire in the late 1890's that destroyed most of the downtown.

 The route of the original railroad is now the West Orange Trail, a favorite of walkers and hikers from everywhere.